naiyoma/docs-fern/fern/api/docs/compiler/fern-generate.md

 Fern can publish the generator's output to a GitHub repo.
 It can be useful to have a dedicated repo for an output to track issues and its history over time.

-For an example, check out [Flipt's Node.js SDK repo](https://github.com/flipt-io/flipt-node).
+For an example, check out [Vellum's Node.js SDK repo](https://github.com/vellum-ai/vellum-client-node).

 When you run the compiler with `fern generate`, Fern will re-generate the Github repo and push to the `main` branch.